wholesale terms and conditions

-6.4 If the Buyer fails to make payment within the period in sub-Clause 6.2, the Seller shall suspend any further deliveries to the Buyer, cancel any pending orders from the Buyer and charge the Buyer interest at the rate of 5% per month above the Bank of England base rate on the amount outstanding until payment is received in full.
+6.4 If the Buyer fails to make payment within the period in sub-Clause 6.2, the Seller shall suspend any further deliveries to the Buyer, cancel any pending orders from the Buyer and charge the Buyer interest at the rate of 8% plus the relevant Bank of England base interest rate on the amount outstanding until payment is received in full.

 6.5 Time for payment shall be of the essence of the Contract between the Seller and the Buyer.

 6.6 All payments must be made in British Pounds Sterling unless otherwise agreed in writing between the Seller and the Buyer.

 7.1 The Seller shall arrange for the delivery of the Goods on or as near as reasonably possible to the delivery date detailed in this quotation to the address specified in the Buyer’s order or to another location as agreed in writing between the Seller and the Buyer.

 7.2 If no delivery address is specified by the Buyer or if it is so agreed between the Seller and the Buyer, the Buyer shall collect the Goods from the Seller’s premises at any time after the Seller has notified the Buyer that the Goods are ready for collection.

 7.3 Subject to the specific terms of any special delivery service, delivery may take place at any time of the day and must be accepted at any time of the day.

 7.4 If the Buyer fails to take delivery of the Goods the Seller may, at its discretion and without prejudice to any other rights:

 (a) store or arrange for the storage of the Goods and shall charge the Buyer for all associated costs and expenses including, but not limited to, transportation, storage and insurance; and / or